lpubsppop01/vscode-auto-timestamp/README.md

 If this extension does not work, please check the followings:
 - The Line Limit setting is `5` lines from the beginning of the file by default, so it may be too small for your file.
-- There is also the setting of the target file name (Filename Pattern), but by default all files are matched.
+- There is also the setting of the target file name (Filename Pattern), and `.vscode/settings.json` is ignored by default.
+  - The default value changed in version 0.0.5.
+If you have been using 0.0.4 or earlier and have changed this setting, please review it.
 - This extension will not work if your VS Code Auto Save setting is `afterDelay`.

 ## Download